Coenzyme Q10

 Since CoQ10 assists in the production of energy by the cells, a deficiency can contribute to lower energy levels and a slower metabolism.
 When these subjects with low CoQ10 levels were given enzyme supplements, they had an easier time losing some of those extra pounds.

-Does CoQ10 help with gum disease?
+Does CoQ10 help with gum condition?

 With gum problems, a deficiency in CoQ10 is often seen.
 CoQ10 strengthens gum tissue and helps stave off the unwanted bacteria in the mouth that can cause plaque.
 By helping support the management of oral bacteria, CoQ10 is able to support a healthy inflammatory response important for gum health.

-Can CoQ10 lower cholesterol?
+Can CoQ10 lower lipid balance?

 Clinical Studies